pixelstrings/pixelstrings.github.io/_build/html/_sources/2_convert_media.txt

 Feature descriptions
 --------------------

-If you choose to create your own, below are descriptions of the tick box features:
+In creating your own template, you will have to choose your features from the list below:

 **Allow Telecine Removal** - Tachyon will automatically analyze every scene for a pattern which can be removed.
 5:4 ratio telecine, 4:1 progressive pattern, repeated frames or others will be automatically identified and removed, releasing the 23.976 (or 25p) essence from the patterns surrounding it.